GP-BART: a novel Bayesian additive regression trees approach using Gaussian processes: Computational algorithms for inference and prediction

-We present the full structure of the GP-BART sampler in Algorithm \ref{alg:gp_bart_algorithm}, where the matrix of covariates $\mathbf{X}$ and response vector $\mathbf{y}$ from the training set enter as inputs.
-Trees, partial residuals, and hyperparameters are then initialised.
-Sequentially, for each MCMC sample, a proposed tree $\mathcal{T}^{\star}_{t}$ is accepted, if it is valid and contains no empty terminal nodes, with probability $\gamma^{\star} (\mathcal{T}_{t}, \mathcal{T}_{t}^{\star})$.
-Lastly, the remaining parameters are sampled using Equations \eqref{eq:posterior_gp_distribution}--\eqref{eq:sample_tau_posterior}.
-A standard number of iterations $N_{\text{MCMC}} = 2000$, of which the first $N_{\text{burnin}}=500$ are discarded, were found to yield a sufficient number of samples to reliably characterise the posterior in all applications herein.
-This was verified through examination of the convergence of the posterior samples of $\tau$.
-Though the algorithm is computationally onerous given the matrix inversions associated with the use of GPs, we stress that such operations are of the order $\mathcal{O}(n_{t \ell}^3)$ within a given terminal node, rather than $\mathcal{O}(n^3)$ as they would be under a single GP.\\
+A standard number of iterations $N_{\text{MCMC}} = 3500$, of which the first $N_{\text{burn}}=1500$ are discarded, was found to yield a sufficient number of samples to reliably characterise the posterior in all applications herein.
+This was verified through examination of the convergence of posterior samples of $\tau$.
+Though the algorithm is computationally onerous given the matrix inversions associated with the use of GPs, we stress that such operations are of the order $\mathcal{O}(n_{t \ell}^3)$ within a given terminal node, rather than $\mathcal{O}(n^3)$ as they would be under a single GP.
+Further details of the computational performance of our algorithm in the context of a simulation study are deferred to Section \ref{sec::computationalcost}.